DAOTON-io/Contract-Deployer/README.md

 ## Usage

 1 - Create "contract" folder and add your contract files to this folder.
+And add your .env file for NMENOMIC keys.

 2 - Build your contracts with using func-js same as this example